RobustoFramework/Robusto/docs/ESP32-P4-C6-Proxy-PubSub.md

 confirmed.
 A candidate that cannot boot far enough to start raw SDIO cannot arm itself and cannot be recovered by the current provisioner.
 Such a state needs a P4-driven recovery design; it is not shifted to a user-operated C6 connection.
-The current provisioner also cannot migrate a factory protocol that lacks the revision-2 updater.
+The factory transport only covers the qualified factory ESP-Hosted starting state; other factory protocols require their own identified migration step.

 ## Add the delegating controller to a project